 I am an assistant professor in the math department at Emory University.
 I graduated in 2015 from the University of Michigan with a Ph.D. in mathematics.
 My advisors were Rob Lazarsfeld and Karen Smith.
 I spent the academic year 2015-16 as an NSF postdoctoral fellow at University of Utah, and 2016-2020 as an NSF postdoctoral fellow and Benjamin Peirce fellow at Harvard.
 My research interests are mostly in classical algebraic geometry.

 Before graduate school, I was an undergraduate at the University of Chicago.
-Prior to that, I went to UMTYMP (University of Minnesota Talented Youth Mathematics Program).
+Prior to that, I went to Saint Paul Central High School in Saint Paul, Minnesota.
+However, from grades seven through eleven, I took my math classes through UMTYMP (University of Minnesota Talented Youth Mathematics Program).
 I enthusiastically endorse UMTYMP, and cannot overstate its impact on me mathematically.
-Outside of math, I spend most of my time bouldering and spending time with my husband and my one-year-old.
+Outside of math, I like to boulder and lift weights and spend time with my husband and my toddler.